-Formal planning of the HST has been a continuous process of over a decade.
-Following implementation attempts in the 1980s, state studies and a temporary commission, a permanent state agency - the California High-Speed Rail Authority - was established in 1996 to move high-speed rail forward.
-The Authority conducted a state-wide planning effort, bringing in local/regional MPOs, cities, and other interested parties, then a formal EIS/EIR process with the FRA as federal lead agency and with state appropriations paying the cost of developing the Statewide Programmatic EIS/EIR Federal Record of Decision and State Notice of Decision issued in 2005.
-The subsequent Bay Area-Central Valley Program EIS/EIR was finished in July 2008.
+The formal planning of the California HST has been a process of over a decade, in keeping with its importance to the state.
+Following national and international project implementation attempts in the 1980's, and several state studies, successive legislatures and governors established first a temporary commission, and then in 1996, a permanent Authority to move high-speed rail forward.
+The Authority conducted a state-wide planning effort, bringing in local/regional MPOs, cities, and other interested parties, then a formal EIS/EIR process with the FRA as federal lead agency, fully compliant with scoping, consultation, and public outreach requirements, and with state appropriations paying 100% of the cost of the development of the Statewide Programmatic EIS/EIR Federal Record of Decision and State Notice of Decision issued in 2005.
+The subsequent and perfecting Bay Area - Central Valley Programmatic EIS/EIR with similar consultation and outreach was finished in July 2008.
+The current-project level EIS/EIR work, for which funding is being requested in this application, is the final step in the planning process before construction can begin.